BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/gas.md

 | `rates` | `list` | The list of rates applicable for the next day |
 | `tariff_code` | `string` | The tariff code associated with today's rates |

-## Smart Meter Sensors
+## Smart Meter Entities

-If your account information doesn't determine you have a smart meter, then you will have the following sensors in a disabled state.
-If you enable these sensors, they might not work correctly in this scenario.
+If your account information doesn't determine you have a smart meter, then you will have the following entities in a disabled state.
+If you enable these entities, they might not work correctly in this scenario.

 If you are wishing to use these sensors with the Energy Dashboard, then you can follow this [guide](../energy_dashboard.md).